Progress Monitoring and Curriculum-Based Measurement

 Students reading more than 10 words per minute below benchmark warrant closer monitoring.

 Maze passages are a valid alternative for students who find oral reading uncomfortable or for group administration.
 A passage has every seventh word replaced with three choices; the student selects the correct word silently for two to three minutes.
-Maze correlates well with reading comprehension and is particularly useful from Grade 3 upward, where comprehension increasingly separates struggling readers from fluent ones.
+Maze correlates well with reading comprehension and is particularly useful from Grade 3 upwards, where comprehension increasingly separates struggling readers from fluent ones.

 Written expression CBM is less commonly implemented than reading or maths, but it is a valuable tool for students with writing difficulties.
 A grade-level sentence starter is provided and the student writes for three minutes.
 Scores are reported as: